Tech Track 100 – is your company one of the fastest-growing tech businesses in the UK?

 Over a third of the companies on last year’s list were started by serial entrepreneurs, including cloud services provider UKCloud (No 22).
 The dominant sectors on the league table included software, with twenty one companies featuring, such as Ipsotek (No 75), which provides video analytics software for tracking security risks.
 Sixteen fintech companies also appeared, including WorldRemit (No 40), which processes more than 650,000 online money transfers every month.

-You’ll get a sense of the type of companies that populate the Sunday Times Hiscox Tech Track 100 and the emerging trends from last year’s Top 100 ranking.
+You’ll get a sense of the type of companies that populate the Sunday Times Hiscox Tech Track 100 and the emerging trends from last year’s Top 100 ranking (external link).

 Of course, each company on the list has faced their own challenge as they’ve risen from start-up to potential major player.
 Hear more from some of the companies that populated last year’s lists as well as tips from more well-known entrepreneurs in our serial entrepreneurs hub.